HABaig/PracticalMachineLearning_Project/PredictionUsingML.md

 ##  B  A  B  A  A  E  D  B  A  A  B  C  B  A  E  E  A  B  B  B
 ## Levels: A B C D E
 ```

+###Out of Sample Error
+Out of sample error is estimated as 1 - accuracy for predictions for cross-validation set.
+So out of sample error for the final model is 1- 0.992 = 0.0078